The Science Advisory Board oversees Novim’s topics for analysis and works with the Executive Board in recruiting study group leaders.

 David is a world-renowned theoretical physicist.
 He has been awarded honorary doctorates from the University of Montpellier, France, and the University of Chinese Academy and Sciences; a rare honor given only after Chinese government approval.
 The Russian Academy of Sciences confirmed David as a foreign member and awarded him the Medal of Honor recognizing his fundamental contributions to quantum chromodynamics.

 David received his bachelor’s degree and master’s degree from the Hebrew University of Jerusalem, Israel, in 1962.
 He received his Ph.D. in physics from the University of California, Berkeley in 1966 then spent three years as a Junior Fellow at Harvard University.

 In 1973 he was promoted to Professor at Princeton University and named Eugene Higgins Professor of Physics in 1986.
 He assumed the title Director and holder of the Frederick W. Gluck Chair in Theoretical Physics at the Kavli Institute for Theoretical Physics at UCSB in 1997.

-Gross, is served as a member of The Novim Group Scientific Advisory Board since 2007 and is a permanent member of the KITP and its Chancellor’s Chair Professor of Theoretical Physics.
+Professional Associations – served as a member of The Novim Group Scientific Advisory Board since 2007 and is a permanent member of the KITP and its Chancellor’s Chair Professor of Theoretical Physics.
 He has written hundreds of articles as well as conference proceedings and book chapters.